uyanik13/nuxt-i18n-boilerplate/README.md

 ## Skipped Features
 ```
  - Language switcher shown a text - Not a dropdown  beacause its only there are 2 languages.
- - Language switcher shown a text - Not a dropdown  beacause its only there are 2 languages.
 ```